 Set a Good Example

-When it comes to teaching your kids good oral hygiene, you need to make sure you practice what you preach.
+When teaching your kids good oral hygiene, you must make sure you practice what you preach.

 After all, children emulate what their parents do.
 So, if your child sees you flossing, they’re more likely to floss themselves.